Bylaws

 3. Payment of Grove dues in accordance with the Schedule of Fees each year.

 1. Exemption From Application Period.
-If a Guest has attended seven out of the last eight High Day rituals, and can obtain Sponsorship from a Member in Good Standing, they may be considered to have already completed their Application Period and must only submit their written request to continue the Membership Process.
+If a Guest has attended seven out of the last eight High Day rituals, they may be considered to have already completed their Application Period and meet with the Leadership Council to continue the Membership Process.

 Article 4.
-Calendar.
+Calendar and Rituals

 2. Fiscal Year.
 The fiscal year for Dancing Lights Grove begins on January 1 and runs to December 31 of every year.